Egyptian canopic jars

 To make a jackel head:

-- Using a toliet roll, cut a 2 inch piece off for the noise.
+Using a toilet roll, cut a 2 inch piece off for the noise.
 Take the nose to the "front" of your jackel face.

-- Cut one inch off of the same toliet roll, cut in half twice, and create ears.
+Cut one inch off of the same toilet roll, cut in half twice, and create ears.
 Tape ears to the top of the head.

 More to come.